peinwastaken/WTT-CommonLib/README.md

 2. Inject `WTTServerCommonLib` through the constructor

 CLIENT
-1. Download the latest Nuget Package for WTT-ClientCommonLib
+1. Download the latest Nuget Package for WTT-ClientCommonLib through your preferred IDE
 2. Add `[BepInDependency("com.wtt.commonlib")]` at the top of your main plugin .cs file.

 ## Quick Start